Martonai/Project-Skidrow/First Project/docs/system plan.md

 # System plan
-The plan of this system is, the user easily keep track of their tasks and don’t forget to do it.
-All in a transparent interface that does not pose any problems in managing the system.
-It is important to the user easily adapt to interfaces therefore minimalist users interface is given to the program.
-Because the app is for Android only we want to make it available in an application, it is not our intention to make it different, for example Run on a device with an iOS operating system.
-We want all ages to easily find their place in the use of the app and spread it as widely as possible.

 ## System purpose
 The goal of this system is, to provides an up-to-date application, for the users, and thanks to, they can trace their tasks.